bjbj1217/Beom/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
+        I am a data scientist at DASI Simulations, a medical company delivering individualized computational predictive modeling for patients undergoing structural heart procedures such as Transcatheter Aortic Valve Replacement (TAVR). \
-        I am a data scientist at DASI Simulations.
-I showcase and blog about machine learning and computer vision techniques especially in the medical domain.
+        I showcase projects that I am involved in and blog about machine learning and computer vision techniques especially in the medical domain.
     design:
       columns: '1'
   - block: collection